 Potato Leek Soup

-4 leeks, white and light green parts only, roughly chopped
+- 4 leeks, white and green parts only, roughly chopped

-7 cups low sodium chicken or vegetable stock (best quality such as Swanson organic)
+- 7 cups low sodium chicken or vegetable broth (best quality such as Swanson)

-1. Melt butter over medium heat in a large soup pot.
-Add leeks and garlic and cook, stirring regularly, until soft and wilted, about 10 minutes.
-Adjust heat as necessary so as not to brown.
+- Melt the butter over medium heat in a large soup pot.
+Add the leeks and garlic and cook, stirring regularly, until soft and wilted, about 10 minutes.
+Adjust the heat as necessary so as not to brown.

-2. Add potatoes, stock, bay leaves, thyme, salt and pepper to pot and bring to a boil.
-Cover and turn heat down to low.
-Simmer for 15 minutes, until potatoes are very soft.
+- Add the potatoes, stock, bay leaves, thyme, salt and pepper to pot and bring to a boil.
+Cover and turn the heat down to low.
+Simmer for 15 minutes, or until the potatoes are very soft.

-3. Fish out the thyme sprig and bay leaves, then purée the soup with a hand-held immersion blender until smooth.
-(Alternatively, use a standard blender to puree the soup in batches.)* Add heavy cream and bring to a simmer.
+- Fish out the thyme sprig and bay leaves, then purée the soup with a hand-held immersion blender until smooth.
+(Alternatively, use a standard blender to purée the soup in batches; see note.)
+Add the heavy cream and bring to a simmer.
 Taste and adjust seasoning with salt and pepper.
 If soup is too thin, simmer until thickened.
-If it’s too thick, add water or stock to thin it out.
+If it's too thick, add water or stock to thin it out.
 Garnish with fresh herbs if desired.